luapower/website/www/md/building.md

 > NOTE: Clang on OSX doesn't (and will not) support static linking of libstdc++ or libgcc.

+> NOTE: For Lion and above users, Apple provides a package called "Command Line Tools for Xcode" which can be downloaded from Apple's developer site (free registration required).
+You can _try_ to build luapower with it.
+If you do, please report back on your experience and maybe we'll make this a supported toolchain.

 ## Building packages in order

 You can use [luapower] so that for any package or list of packages (or for all installed packages) you will get the full list of packages that need to be compiled _in the right order_, including all the dependencies:

 	./luapower build-order pkg1,...|--all [platform]